The Minister of Chance: Cast

+Reception

+WIRED heavily praised the series, calling it, "Superbly acted, with an amazing cast of characters, and with rich, lavish, immersive soundscapes."
+Similarly, Elisabeth Mahoney of The Guardian called the series an, "ambitious and innovative project" and praised the sound design.
+Dylan Rees also praised the series and noted that it was not as much a spin-off of Doctor Who as it was its own thing, comparing it to the works Terry Pratchett.

+The series won the 2013 Parsec Award for Best Speculative Fiction Audio Drama (Short Form).

 Short film (2014)

 Synopsis

 Another world: Kitty is a barmaid at the Traveller's Rest in the occupied city of Tantillion.
 One night, a stranger walks in, and through a door and over the Frost Bridge between worlds - and Kitty follows him.